anxpara/projectrix/README.md

 ## Testing

-All trial scenarios are defined in the /trialgrounds directory, and can be viewed at https://trialgrounds.projectrix.dev
+Build and run the /trialgrounds Svelte app to see all trials.

 * While the trials are animated by default on the site, the tests run by Playwright only consider the static projection results (toSubject and toTargetOrigin).
 * The mobile safari configuration for Playwright has a decent number of false failures; any such trials are effectively disabled and tested manually.